FluxML/Flux.jl/docs/src/models/overview.md

 Then, we built a single input, single output predictive model, `predict = Dense(1 => 1)`.
 The initial predictions weren't accurate, because we had not trained the model yet.

 After building the model, we trained it with `train!(loss, predict, data, opt)`.
-The loss function is first, followed by the model itself, the training data, and the `Descent` optimizer provided by Flux.
+The loss function is first, followed by the model itself, the training data, and the `Descent` optimiser provided by Flux.
 We ran the training step once, and observed that the parameters changed and the loss went down.
 Then, we ran the `train!` many times to finish the training process.

 After we trained the model, we verified it with the test data to verify the results.